 There are many meaningful ways to support The Center for Family Justice.

-Instead of writing one lump-sum check, many donors prefer to set up a recurring gift each quarter or month, for $5, $10, $25, $100 – or any amount they can afford.
+Instead of writing one lump-sum check, many donors prefer to set up a recurring gift each month for $5, $10, $25, $100 – or any amount they can afford.

-Donate Now to set up your recurring quarterly or monthly donation.
+Donate Now to set up your recurring monthly donation.
 At any time in the future, you can edit your donation.

 For more information about donations, contact Wendy Mitchell at email@example.com or call 203-334-6154, ext.
 121.

 Many supporters have given us a big financial boost by sponsoring their own events, staging everything from a dog walking party or fitness party to a cocktail party for 80 or a fancy sit-down dinner.
 Many local stores have done shopping events on our behalf, contributing a portion of the day’s sales to our mission.

 The idea is to do some entertaining you might have done anyway, such as a pool party, a movie party or an evening of bridge, and ask your friends to write a check to CFJ.
 Our dog-loving supporter invited her friends to take a group walk with the pooches one morning, and then served everyone breakfast at her house.
 One man hosted a poker and cigar party for his friends.

 Some hosts have a staff member from CFJ attend to talk about the work we do.